Shopify/kubeaudit/README.md

 See the specific [auditor docs](#auditors) for the auditor you wish to override for examples.

 To learn more about labels, see https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

-## CI/CD usage

-kubeaudit will return exit code `2` whenever any errors are being found, so it can stop your pipeline.
-If you do not want this to happen, run it as `kubeaudit all || true`

 ## Contributing